rishiraj88/leasing/README.md

-# Leasing Application for All Mobility Groups [B2C, B2B]
+# Leasing Application for Vehicles [B2C, B2B Compatible]
 ## Note: Tech upgrade of the app is underway.
 The code here is available in repos for quick review and feedback.

 This project is a utility app for the following classes of end-users: